Bothell – Page 3 – UW Graduate School Skip to content

 Read more about the Ombud

-U-PASS (Tri-Campus)
+U-PASS (Tri-campus)

 The U-PASS is a bus pass plus more.
 Loaded right onto the Husky Card, the U-PASS provides members with unlimited rides on regional buses, commuter trains, light rail and water taxis as well as discounts on vanpools, carpools and other special offers.